-Although she can be witty and entertaining when called on to do so, Valerie is a good fit for clients who want their words to carry authority.
+Although she can be witty and entertaining when called on to do so, Valerie is a better fit for clients who want their words to carry authority.
 She excels at thought pieces, blog posts, articles, video scripts, and books.

-She has a strong journalistic voice that is particularly well-suited to industries like legal, health, non-profit, politics, and the finance side of real estate.
+Her strong journalistic voice is particularly well-suited to industries like legal, health, non-profit, and real estate.
 Her screenwriting background makes her adept at writing clear and engaging dialogue.
 As an educator, she is a natural for putting together study guides and providing commentary on trends in higher education.

 She also knows how to do proper research.
 Valerie can quickly scan a medical study or financial report in order to glean the information most valuable to the client and provide both originality and substance.